jess-777-ai/demoproject/README.md

 ## Insights

 I chose a mix of purely sales/outreach pipeline creators, tech creators (who automate their pipelines, not necessarily B2B) and also tech + B2B creators.

+I selected these 10 creators because they each talk about different parts of building and growing a business.
+Some focus on sales and outreach, others on AI, SaaS, automation, or business growth.
+Instead of following just one person's advice, I wanted a variety of perspectives to better understand how successful people find customers, make sales, and grow their businesses.

 I've come to realize that some creators might proivde a lot of content on certain platforms and not necessarily maintain the same information value on other platforms (and that's totally fine), but this again ties into data sourcing and pre-processing.
 You can gain a range of insights and perspectives simply by diversifying your search, and I think that's the main takeaway at this stage of the project.